 Prior to founding her own company, Wendy spent 4.5 years as the Director of Federal Relations for the State of Wisconsin under Governor Scott Walker.
 In that role, she proactively worked across the aisle on a range of issues and routinely brought state and federal staff and officials together.
 She was successful in helping shepherd needed legislation for the St. Croix Bridge, protecting the cranberry industry from burdensome regulations, moving federal legislation to convert Highway 41 to Interstate 41, and spearheading the Governor’s propane initiative during a shortage, among many other achievements.

-Wendy has also served as a communications director on both Capitol Hill and a winning, competitive open-seat congressional campaign.
-She was a regional communications director for the John McCain’s 2008 presidential campaign in Iowa, Missouri, and Illinois, and worked in the public affairs office at the U.S. Department of Health and Human Services.
+Wendy also served as a Communications Director on both Capitol Hill and for a winning, competitive open-seat congressional campaign.
+She was the Regional Communications Director for John McCain’s 2008 Presidential Campaign in Iowa, Missouri, and Illinois, with Missouri being the only battleground state he won, thus ending the state’s bellwether streak.